Daniel Brooks

-Daniel Brooks (born 23 June 1958) is a Canadian theatre director, actor and playwright.
-He is well known in the Toronto theatre scene for his innovative productions and script-writing collaborations.
+Daniel Brooks (23 June 1958 – 22 May 2023) was a Canadian theatre director, actor, and playwright.
+He was well known in the Toronto theatre scene for his innovative productions and script-writing collaborations.

 Early life

-Brooks was born in Toronto, Ontario.
+Brooks was born in Toronto, Ontario on 23 June 1958.
 He graduated from the drama program at University College.

 Career

-Brooks has collaborated in the creation of several solo shows by Daniel MacIvor, including House, Here Lies Henry, The Lorca Play and Monster.
+Brooks collaborated in the creation of several solo shows by Daniel MacIvor, including House, Here Lies Henry, The Lorca Play, Let's Run Away and Monster.

-He has also collaborated with John Mighton, Don McKellar, Rick Miller (comedian), Bruce McDonald (director), Diego Matamoros, Tracy Wright and the Leslie Spit Treeo.
+Brooks also collaborated with John Mighton, Don McKellar, Rick Miller, Bruce McDonald, Diego Matamoros, Tracy Wright and the Leslie Spit Treeo as well as Samira Said.

+Mr Brooks collaborated with the famous Arabic singer Sanira said in her music video "ah bahebak" which means (oh I love you), he directed the video clip which was released in 1999 making one of the most famous video clips in Arabic music at that time until nowadays.
+He also directed another music video for the diva of Arabic music Samira Said, the song was named “Rouhi” (My soul) in same year in 1999.

-He worked with Guillermo Verdecchia to develop The Noam Chomsky Lectures and Insomnia.
+Brooks worked with Guillermo Verdecchia to develop The Noam Chomsky Lectures and Insomnia.
 In 2001, Brooks was the recipient of the inaugural Siminovitch Prize in Theatre.

 In 2007, Brooks wrote a play called The Eco Show.
 In 2011 he worked with Michael Ondaatje to create a play based on Ondaatje's novel Divisadero.

 A further collaboration with MacIvor, Who Killed Spalding Gray?, premiered in 2014 at the Magnetic North Theatre Festival in Halifax, Nova Scotia.

-He collaborated with fellow Siminovitch Prize-winner Kim Collier on two separate works in 2018–19.
+Brooks collaborated with fellow Siminovitch Prize-winner Kim Collier on two separate works in 2018–19.

+In 2022, Brooks performed a final one-man show entitled Other People.

 Classics

 Brooks played the lead in a 1981 production of Hamlet directed by Ken Gass.
 Brooks directed Goethe's Faust for the Tarragon Theatre in 1999 and Oedipus Rex at Stratford Festival in 2015.

 In 2016, Brooks staged a version of Henrik Ibsen's play A Doll House, adapted to a modern setting.
-For Soulpepper he directed Samuel Beckett's Endgame (play) in 1999 and Waiting for Godot in 2017.
+For Soulpepper he directed seven productions including Samuel Beckett's Endgame (play) in 1999 and Waiting for Godot (featuring Rick Roberts (actor)) in 2017.
+His last directed work in Toronto was Anton Chekov's The Seagull which played to sold-out houses and positive reviews.

 Companies

-Brooks was formerly co-director of the Augusta Company; co-director of the da da kamera company; playwright-in-residence at the Tarragon Theatre; and director of the Necessary Angel company from 2003 to 2012.
+Brooks was also co-director of the Augusta Company; co-director of the da da kamera company; playwright-in-residence at the Tarragon Theatre; and director of the Necessary Angel company from 2003 to 2012.

+Death

+Brooks died in Toronto on 22 May 2023, at the age of 64.
+He was diagnosed with lung cancer five years prior to his death.
+Brooks is survived by two daughters.